The WFA are running a Refereeing Powerchair Football course on the 25th and 26th of April 2020 in Watford. Read more

 For further information or questions please contact Paul O'Brien, WFA Head of Referee Development at: [email protected]

-The WFA are running a Refereeing Powerchair Football course on the 29th of February and 1st of March 2020 in Birmingham.
+The WFA are running a Refereeing Powerchair Football course on the 25th and 26th of April 2020 in Watford.